Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes

 Examples of studies that have included nonlinear effects in the TFM analysis can be found in \cite{Keyfitz2001,LopezdeBertodanoFullmerClausseEtAl2017}.
-However, a complete nonlinear analysis is still missing.
+However, a complete nonlinear analysis, with implications for obtaining a robust discretization, is still missing.

 In this work, we strive towards such a nonlinear analysis by presenting an expression for an energy which is conserved by the full (nonlinear) TFM, in its incompressible and isothermal form.
 This approach is motivated by the fact that for the incompressible Navier-Stokes equations such an analysis provides stability estimates \cite{CoppolaCapuanodeLuca2019,Sanderse2013b}, and that for compressible equations it is closely related to the concept of entropy stability \cite{Tadmor2003}.
 Important to note is that such an energy is not the thermodynamic energy for which a separate conservation equation exists in the compressible TFM.
-Rather, the considered energy conservation is an inherent property of the mass and momentum conservation equations that constitute the incompressible TFM.
+Rather, the considered energy conservation is an inherent property of the mass and momentum conservation equations that constitute the incompressible TFM: the energy is a secondary conserved quantity of the model.
 Its physical meaning is therefore the mechanical energy of the system (kinetic plus potential energy).